 - Not an all-out recipe book, instead, recipes and tips are woven into stories of travels and grilling gurus around the US

-Choose the Right Grilling and Barbecue Cookbook for You
+Choose the Best Grilling Cookbooks and Barbecue Cookbooks for You